 • You want to hide keys that may have some issues - offensive language or low readability score - so you can check them later.
 That's possible with our AI-based filtering!

-Read the previous articles about Automated Workflows:
+Read the previous articles about Automations:

-⚙️ Setting up the workflow 🔗
+⚙️ Setting up the automation 🔗

 article-image